Package 'osmextract'

 provider

 Which provider should be used to download the data?
-Available providers can be found with the following command: oe_providers().
-For oe_get() and oe_match(), if place is equal to ITS Leeds, then provider is set equal to test.
+Available providers can be browsed with oe_providers().
+For oe_get() and oe_match(), if place is equal to ITS Leeds, then provider is internally set equal to "test".
 This is just for simple examples and internal tests.

 level